awslabs/aws-cloudfront-extensions/docs/en/distribution-management/snapshot/delete-snapshot.md

-If you do not need a snapshot any more, you can choose to delete it.
+If you do not need a snapshot any more, you can delete it.

 1. Log in to the web console.
 2. In the left sidebar, under **Configuration**, select **Snapshot**.